ovh/docs/pages/web_cloud/web_hosting/copy_database/guide.en-sg.md

 If you do not want to overwrite the destination database you have chosen, click `Back`{.action} to change your choice, or `Cancel`{.action} to cancel everything.
 Otherwise, click `Confirm`{.action} to confirm that you want to duplicate the contents of the source database to the destination database.

 It may take several minutes to copy the database.
-To check that the copy has been processed, go to the `Ongoing tasks`{.action} tab.
+To check the progress, go to the `Ongoing tasks`{.action} tab.
 In the table, a new row will appear for your copy with a status of "scheduled".
 Once the operation is complete, the line disappears.

 ![Ongoing tasks](images/ongoing-tasks.png){.thumbnail}